Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Because you are the hostess with the mostess, of course, you're going to open up a few whites and reds of differing varieties so hopefully every guest will find something they like.
 Thing is, at the end of the night, that may leave you with a bunch of half-empty bottles.
-Don't let the leftover libations go to waste: this vacuum-sealing pump will save every last drop.
-(You're going to need it when your cleaning up tomorrow morning, amirite?)
+Don't let the leftover libations go to waste: This vacuum-sealing pump will save every last drop.
+(You're going to need it when you're cleaning up tomorrow morning, amirite?)

 The Multifunction Coasters

-Four chic white marble coasters link up to become a single trivet.
+Of course, once you've given out the drinks, your guests need something put them on.
+Consider this: Four chic white marble coasters link up to become a single trivet.
 Now that's a party trick.

 What's a spoon-straw, you ask?
 Well, it's exactly what it sounds like — a stainless steel bar spoon that's hollowed out so it doubles as a drinking straw.
-The best part: it even has a bendy section!
+The best part: It even has a bendy section!

 Extra Large Ice Cube Tray

-Partygoers who prefer their spirits on the rocks will appreciate these XL ice cubes.
+Of course, you're likely to be serving all kinds of drinks.
+Party-goers who prefer their spirits on the rocks will appreciate these XL ice cubes.
 (Greater surface area = slower melting.)